Skip to main content

 As with Articles, these fields will also show up on the Campaigns overview, to facilitate the overview, and the columns can be enabled or disabled by clicking on the grid icon on the right-hand side:

-Using custom fields in Social Posts:
+5. Custom fields in Social Posts

 Using custom fields in social posts can also help you track extra info that is not available by default in StoryChief.

-Some examples of used cases are:
+Some use cases are:

 • Budget: if you boost your social posts after having published them, you can keep track of the spent budget per social post.
 Just create a text custom field to enter the amount spent per social post